Three-Storeyed Temple

 Life of the Buddha

-The dhoti of the Bodhisattva Maitreya contains a painted cycle of the life of a Buddha.
-The scenes are inscribed within a basic textile pattern consisting of red circular medallions with a diameter of 15 centimeter on a blue background.
+The dhoti of the Bodhisattva Maitreya features a painted cycle depicting the life of a Buddha.
+The scenes are set within a textile pattern of red circular medallions, each 15 centimetres in diameter, on a blue background.

-Principally the scenes of the Buddhas life are arranged in opposite direction through the horizontal groups of medallions.
-The chronological sequence on the dhoti begins below the belt of Maitreyas right leg and moves downward, while it continues in the opposite direction on the left leg, where it ends at the top.
-The scenes in the space between the legs are to be read from top to bottom and precede the two last scenes on the left leg.
+Principally, the scenes of the Buddha’s life are arranged in the opposite direction across the horizontal groups of medallions.
+The chronological sequence on the dhoti begins below the belt of Maitreya’s right leg and moves downward, while it continues in the opposite direction on the left leg, where it ends at the top.
+The scenes in the space between the legs are to be read from top to bottom and precede the two final scenes on the left leg.

-The depiction of the legend on Maitreya’s dhoti is a unique interpretation of the Buddha’s life that not only incorporates the different authoritative traditions but also successfully hints towards the true nature of the Buddha in Mahāyāna.
-The life of a Buddha is nothing else than the marvelous dress of a super-human, namely Maitreya, who is himself is an emanation of the true nature of a Buddha represented as Vairocana in his crown.
+The depiction of the legend on Maitreya’s dhoti is a unique interpretation of the Buddha’s life that not only incorporates the various authoritative traditions but also hints at the Buddha's true nature in Mahāyāna.
+The life of a Buddha is nothing but the marvellous dress of a super-human, namely Maitreya, who himself is an emanation of the true nature of a Buddha, represented as Vairocana in his crown.